There are many things to consider when choosing a retirement haven.

 And then there’s money.
 If you have plenty of it, no problem.
 Retire to the beach, the mountains, a resort community, the French Riviera — the sky’s the limit.
 But most of us have to think seriously about which cities fall in the affordable range.
 And that range is different for everyone.

-Overall, theme-park haven Orlando, Florida, came in first as the best retirement city, and big metro areas such as Minneapolis, Denver, Miami and Atlanta also made the list.
+Overall, Tampa, Florida, came in first as the best retirement city, and big metro areas such as Minneapolis, Denver, Miami and Atlanta also made the list.

 But when you shake things up and rank the cities only by affordability, you get different results.
-Smaller places, mostly, where the cost of living is lower lead the list.
+Smaller places where the cost of living is lower dominate the list.
 That might not be right for you, or it may sound like a golden-years dream come true.

 Here’s a look at the top retirement cities for affordability, according to WalletHub.

-Three Alabama cities made WalletHub’s top 10 list of affordable retirement cities.
-Birmingham is the largest of the three.
-Perhaps due to its size, it also scored high in the activities category, coming in at No. 38 out of 182 cities.
-Golf courses, music venues and museums will keep retirees busy.
+Four Alabama cities made WalletHub’s top 15 list of affordable retirement cities.
+Birmingham scored high in the activities category, and its golf courses, music venues and museums will keep retirees busy.
 Hungry?
 Birmingham calls itself the “Dinner Table of the South” for its culinary offerings and Southern-food heritage.

 Huntington, West Virginia, may seem much smaller than many of the cities on this list, as the city’s population is only around 50,000.
 But that doesn’t mean you’ll be missing big-city amenities.
 Huntington is the hub of a metropolitan area that spans three states and boasts more than 365,000 residents.
 It helps that Huntington is home to a lively college campus — Marshall University has called H-Town home since 1837.

 Back to Tennessee again for charming Knoxville on the banks of the Tennessee River.
-The state’s first capital, Knoxville may be smaller than Memphis, but it stays lively and active thanks in part to the flagship campus of the University of Tennessee.
+The state’s first capital, Knoxville stays lively and active thanks in part to the flagship campus of the University of Tennessee.
 And you can choose between city living with all its amenities or branch out and buy or rent in the scenic area leading to the Great Smoky Mountains.

-Alabama’s capital city of Montgomery landed at No. 2 on WalletHub’s list of affordable places to retire, the highest ranking of the three Alabama cities that made the list.
-Only Montgomery, however, made WalletHub’s top five cities for lowest annual cost of in-home services.
-That’s more good news for your budget here: Alabama is among the 10 cheapest states for household bills.
+Alabama’s capital city of Montgomery took the top spot on WalletHub’s list of affordable places to retire, the highest ranking of the four Alabama cities that made the list.
+More good news for your budget here: Alabama is among the 10 cheapest states for household bills.